Skip to main content

 (she / her / hers)

-Sabrina Toby, a Gangulu woman from Central QLD currently residing in Gurambilbarra / Townsville for over 9 years, has roots in the visual arts, having learned First Nation art from her aunty (mum) and holds an Honours Degree in Visual Arts.
-Sabrina’s art serves as a bridge—a connection between our culture and the complex legacy of colonialism, exploring the narrative of cultural identity and a call to honour our shared history.
+Sabrina Toby is a Gangulu woman from Central QLD who has resided in Gurambilbarra / Townsville for over 9 years.
+She has roots in the visual arts, initially learning arts practice from her aunty (mum) later complimented by her Honours Degree in Visual Arts.

-With a rich history of two decades, Sabrina has actively participated in executive committees of several Aboriginal organisations.
+Sabrina has actively participated in executive committees of several Aboriginal organisations across two decades.
 Additionally, she has founded and managed a sporting organisation for five years.
 Operating a micro-Aboriginal art business named Bara Bidyiri, Sabrina's passion lies in exploring various art forms and integrating new mediums into her portfolio and was recently named a finalist in the 2024 Queensland Regional Art Awards (QRAA) in the First Nations category.

 Volunteering with Big Eye Theatre Inc., an Aboriginal arts organisation since 2019, Sabrina has facilitated art and jewellery workshops and is also a member of their dance group, Mala Jina Jalbu.
 She serves as the Blak Art Market TSV coordinator, overseeing over 25 stallholders.